misiriya/IBM_Test_Repo/README.md

 # IBM_Test_Repo

-This repository is created as part of the IBM data Science PRofessional course I am doing.
+This repository is created as part of the IBM data Science Professional course I am doing.